 Although it’s generally safe to walk the Vegas Strip at night, please don’t throw all caution to the wind.
 If possible, travel in a group when walking around Vegas at night.
 You should also leave all of your valuables in a locked safe before heading out.
-You may also want to invest in a bottle of pepper spray for self-defense:

 What Is The Best Part Of The Strip In Vegas?